Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Can Pillow work with NumPy arrays?

 Yes.
 You can convert between Pillow Images and NumPy arrays easily: arr = numpy.array(img) to convert to array, and img = Image.fromarray(arr) to convert back.
-This makes Pillow ideal as a preprocessing layer before feeding images into PyTorch, TensorFlow, or scikit-learn models.
+This makes Pillow ideal as a preprocessing layer before feeding images into PyTorch, TensorFlow, OpenCV, or scikit-learn models.

 Can Pillow read and create animated GIFs?